robertschmidt54/UnixTutorial_BCBWorkshop/README.md

 * Pipe is very useful for quickly running small pipelines.

 There are many more useful unix commands that we don't have time to cover.
 I have included in this tutorial a cheat sheet of many of the most useful unix commands.
-You will not be able to access the cheat sheet on the cluster.
+You will not be able to access the cheat sheet on the cluster, you can however always download this repository.

 ## Ok, now on to the Advanced Stuff